quality factors for growing wine grapes...

 aroma constituents.
 Grapes will respire acid (especially malic acid)

-grapes ripen, sugar, color and pH increase as total acidity decreases.
+grapes ripen, sugar, color and pH increase, while total acidity decreases4.

 characteristics that only result from physiological maturity and sugar-acid